DurgaPavan0923/ai-resume-screening-system/README.md

 ---

-# 🎯 Real-World Applications
+# Applications

 This project can be used in:

 🏢 HR Resume Screening Systems
 🎓 University Placement Cells
-🚀 Startup Hiring Platforms
+🚀 Hiring Platforms
 🤖 AI-powered Applicant Tracking Systems (ATS)
 📊 Recruitment Automation Tools